abhishekarya1/Hash-Define-myNotes/content/system-design/hld.md

 [/data/rdbms/concepts/#indexes](/data/rdbms/concepts/#indexes)

 ### Partitioning
+Partitioning a database can be done for various reasons ranging from functional decomposition or storage considerations associated with a denormalized (i.e. single large) database.
 - **Horizontal partitioning**: put different rows into different tables (Sharding)
 - **Vertical partitioning**: split columns; divide our data to store tables related to a specific feature in their own server (Federation)
 - **Directory Based Partitioning**: we query the directory server that holds the mapping between each tuple key to its DB server (which is sharded)